Emaar Properties

-Emaar Properties (Emaar Developments or simply Emaar) is an Emirati multinational real estate development company located in the United Arab Emirates.
-It is a public joint-stock company, listed on the Dubai Financial Market, and has a valuation of US$15.5 billion as of June 2021.
-With six business segments and 60 active companies, Emaar has collective presence in 36 markets across the Middle East, North Africa, Asia, Europe and North America.
+Emaar Properties (or simply Emaar) is an Emirati real estate development company located in the United Arab Emirates.
+The two largest shareholders are Dubai ruler Mohammed bin Rashid Al Maktoum and the UAE's sovereign wealth fund Investment Corporation of Dubai.

+It is a public joint-stock company, listed on the Dubai Financial Market, and has a valuation of US$16.8 billion as of August 2023 against the Net Asset Valuation of US$37.6 billion (AED 138.1B) as of December 2022 based on the valuation of assets done by third party valuer.
+Emaar has played a pivotal role in shaping the modern skyline of Dubai and has expanded its footprint internationally.

-Emaar Properties Dubai is one of the largest real estate developers in the UAE and is known for various large-scale projects such as developing Burj Khalifa, the tallest building in the world.
+Emaar Properties Dubai is one of the largest real estate developers in the UAE and is known for various large-scale projects, such as building Burj Khalifa, the tallest building in the world.

-Emaar caused controversy in 2021 and 2022 when their Marassi project on Egypt's Mediterranean coast resulted in extensive beach erosion and significant environmental harm.
-Widespread outrage on social and traditional media has since been directed at the real estate firm, demanding reimbursement and an explanation.
-Emaar is said to have deviated from the building permits granted by Egyptian authorities to their project, hence creating unforeseen environmental deterioration of the surrounding beaches.
-Emaar was seen to ignore those concerns and to carry on with their damaging project activities.

 History

 1997–2005

 Emaar Properties was founded and incorporated in 1997 by chairman Mohamed Alabbar.
-As one of the leading developers in the UAE, Emaar has diversified interests in real estate including both commercial and residential property development, as well as malls and hospitality.
+Emaar has interests in both commercial and residential property development, as well as malls and hospitality.
 The Dubai government initially owned 100 percent of the company while the founding shareholders held 24.3 percent when operations as a public company commenced after the IPO in 2000.
 The following year, Emaar announced plans to build Dubai Marina.

 In 2000, Emaar Properties was listed on the Dubai Financial Market and became the first property company to offer shares to foreign nationals.
 The first phase of the company's developmental projects began in 2001 when Emaar awarded the contract in a joint venture to build three of the six apartment towers.

 In 2003, the company revealed its plans for a signature development project, later known as Downtown Dubai.
-The project consisted of two developments of historical proportions: Burj Khalifa and The Dubai Mall, the world's tallest building and world's largest mall respectively.
+The project consisted of two developments: Burj Khalifa and The Dubai Mall, the world's tallest building and world's largest mall respectively.
 Emaar International LLC was established in 2004 and signified Emaar's expansion into foreign markets.
-The company has ongoing projects in Africa, Asia, North America, and throughout the Middle East.
-In 2005, Emaar Hotels & Resorts LLC was established in an exclusive deal with Giorgio Armani to launch a collection of luxury hotels in the designer brand's name.
-Also in 2005, the high-rise Emaar Square Lifestyle Center was built in Istanbul, Turkey on top of the subterranean Emaar Square Shopping Mall.
-The 14-story mixed-use building provides residential units, amenity spaces, and retail space at the plaza level.
+The company has undertaken projects in Africa, Asia, North America, and throughout the Middle East.